DisnakeDev/disnake/docs/ext/commands/additional_info.rst

 -----------------------------------------------------------------

-If your editor of choice supports type-checking, you may have noticed that :func:`~ext.commands.Param`, :func:`~ext.commands.inject`, :func:`~ext.commands.injection` and :func:`~ext.commands.register_injection` do not have a specific return type, but at runtime these return :class:`~ext.commands.Injection`.
+If your editor of choice supports type-checking, you may have noticed that :func:`~ext.commands.Param`, :func:`~ext.commands.inject`, :func:`~ext.commands.injection` and :func:`~ext.commands.register_injection` do not have a specific return type, but at runtime these return :class:`~ext.commands.ParamInfo` and
+:class:`~ext.commands.Injection` respectively.

 A typical example of slash command might look like this: ::